sharkwouter/vaporos-buster/README.md

 - Makes all games look full screen
 - No keyboard and mouse needed
 - Easy automated installation
+- Automatic updates
 - Switch to desktop mode from Steam
 - All the features of Debian Buster

 ## How to install

-In the future, releases will be listed under [releases](https://github.com/sharkwouter/vaporos-buster/releases), but VaporOS Buster is not quite ready yet.
-Watch this repo to see when it has been released.
+Releases are listed under [releases](https://github.com/sharkwouter/vaporos-buster/releases).
+Once you've downloaded the ISO, it can either be burned to a DVD or using a USB stick.
+For instructions on how to prepare your USB stick, I'll refer to [the instructions for SteamOS](https://github.com/ValveSoftware/SteamOS/wiki/Getting-Started#creating-a-usb-key).

-If you can't wait and want to test right now, scroll further and read how to build VaporOS Buster today.
+If you would like to see what is currently in development, you can also scroll further and read how to build VaporOS Buster from this repository.

 ## Building VaporOS Buster